 Cancer occurs when cells in the body divide without control or order.
 Eventually these uncontrolled cells form a growth or tumor.
 The term cancer refers to malignant growths.
 These growths invade nearby tissues and spread to other parts of the body.
 It is not clear exactly what causes these problems in the cells, but is probably a combination of genetics and environment.

 The average age for women with IBC (59 years old) is lower than that of women with other breast cancers.
-Other factors that may increase your risk of IBC include:
+Other factors that may increase your chances of IBC:

 Note: Studies show that most women with known risk factors do not get breast cancer.
 Many women who get breast cancer have none of the risk factors listed above.